wp-plugins/google-ajax-translation/README.txt

 0.4.7 (Nick Marshall)

-* Added an option to exclude certain pages from displaying the "Translate" button.
+* Added an option to exclude certain pages from displaying the [Translate] button.
-* If the browser's preferred language isn't English a "Translate" button is shown on the Administration Panel that translates the panel.
+* If the browser's preferred language isn't English a Translate button is shown on the Administration Panel that translates the panel.
 * Many tweaks to the Administration Panel
 * The list of languages should be left aligned for all themes.
 Some theme's footers are center aligned which caused the problem.
 * Fixed the Czech flag image (Thanks, maoric)